mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/config-edgelb-for-k8s/index.md

     edgelb-pool-0-server  edgelb-pool-0-server__a6e4b1a1-e63c-4579-a27e-a54328f31321  TASK_RUNNING
     ```

-1. Find the public IP address for the Edge-LB deployment.
+1. Find the public IP address for the Edge-LB deployment:

     ```bash
     dcos task exec -it edgelb-pool-0-server curl ifconfig.co
     ```

-1. Save the IP address as a variable.
+1. Save the IP address as a variable:

     ```bash
     export EDGELB_PUBLIC_AGENT_IP=<output_of_above>